NicolaiCushnir/learn-postgres/README.md

 ![JavaScript](img/postgres.png)

 ### First Steps:
-You can install PostgreSQ with `scoop` or you can go [official site](https://www.postgresql.org/download/).

 **Warning** Be careful after you downloaded the postgreSQL and puted your `password` and `port` (5432).
 You must open `pgAdmin 4`.
 At windows 10 he is in left part of the search.Poti numi cum vrei dedavneie prilojenie, vse prilojenie sau chiar In other words, where you turn off the computer.

+1. You can install PostgreSQ with `scoop` or you can go [official site](https://www.postgresql.org/download/).

+2. Memoreaza port and password

+3. Add Path: Переменые оружение

 ### Work with PostgreSQL